UnlyEd/next-right-now/concepts/presets.md

 Those are non-trivial features, and they can't always be build using open source software.

-They are non-trivial to build from scratch, and the use of established standards and worldwide known vendors sometimes helps a lot.
+**They are non-trivial to build from scratch**, and the use of established standards and worldwide known vendors sometimes helps a lot.

 Presets are meant to provide various possibilities of recommended "base code".
 For instance, you may want to use:
-- Multi-tenants or Multiple Single-Tenants or Single Tenant
+- Multi-tenancy, or Multiple Single-Tenancy (hybrid), or Single Tenancy
 - Static i18n using a vendor (e.g: Locize), or implemented using static files (no vendor), or maybe you don't need this feature at all
 - Sentry to monitor your app (client + server sides), but maybe you already use another different vendor and would like to stick with it
-- Analytics, but because you may use SSG only, and your needs are small then Google Analytics may be a better fit for you and avoid additional complexity
+- Analytics, but because your needs are small then Google Analytics may be a better fit than Amplitude for you, and might help avoid learning yet another product
 - Etc.

 NRN currently covers quite a few features, and relies on 3rd party vendors for some of those features.
-The more feature NRN covers and the stronger the need for "opt-in predefined set of features" feels like a necessity.
+The more feature NRN covers, the stronger the need for "opt-in predefined set of features" became a necessity.

+### Limitations

-We don't intend of supporting all possible variations though, but we'll try to focus on the basic ones and most requested ones.
+We don't intend of supporting all possible variations though, but we'll try to focus on the basic ones, and most requested ones.

-The more presets we will offer, and the easiest it will be for any newcomer to get started quickly with a preset that matches their needs as closely as possible.
+The more presets we will offer, and the easiest it will be for any newcomer to get started quickly with a preset that matches their needs as closely as possible, although at the price of ease of maintenance of those multiple presets.

 > For instance, when creating [NRN Admin](https://github.com/UnlyEd/next-right-now-admin), we got started from the `v1-ssr-mst-aptd-gcms-lcz-sty` preset and **had to manually remove MST and i18n** because we didn't need those.
 >